 What is the grade for the Fieldwork course based on?

 You are required to write and submit a report detailing the work you performed at the end of the term about your internship.
 The grade will be based on this report.
 The report should be approved and signed by your internship supervisor before submitting it to the CPO/Student Affairs team in the Department of Electrical Engineering.
 This is necessary to confirm the content of your work and to ensure that the report does not include any information the company does not wish to disclose.
 The report is due by August 20th.
 Please use this cover sheet for your report.

 In addition to submitting a report you will be required to have a Supervisor Evaluation filled out and submitted.
-The link will be emailed by Jennifer Lee, Career Placement Officer to the Supervisor you provided in the application.
+The link will be emailed by the CPO/Student Affairs team, Career Placement Officer to the Supervisor you provided in the application.
 You will be required to follow up with your employer to make sure this evaluation is submitted.
 The evaluation is due by August 20th.

 What happens if the company does not allow me to release some information about my project in my written report?